allegory-software/canvas-ui/README.md

 do a better job with not a lot of code.
 But some are hard or outright not feasible because of missing APIs.
 Text APIs in particular are kindergarten-level in the browser.
-So things like BiDi (UAX#9), Unicode line breaking algorithm (UAX#14), dictionary-based word wrapping, underlines that break under letter stems, those things are hard and we don't implement them.
+So things like BiDi (UAX#9), Unicode line breaking (UAX#14), dictionary-based word wrapping, underlines that break under letter stems, those things are hard, and we don't implement them.